alokumar01/project2/README.md

 # This is project 2
-This is for, Local Machine to Github Repos.
+This is from Local Machine to Github Repos. created by Alok kumar